By Milda Urban

 Leslie Kaminoff “Yoga Anatomy”

-If you have already taken a step to a yogi life and now wondering how asanas can actually affect your body grab this book and you will be a pro in no time!
+If you have already taken a step to a yogi life and now wondering how asanas can actually affect your body grab this book, and you will be a pro in no time!
 Leslie Kaminoff is said to be a “rational yoga teacher, who doesn’t seek to extend his spirituality beyond the material plane.
-So his book concentrates on explaining every part of asana in practice: from breathing to standing poses, how each muscle is used, how to enhance or reduce effectiveness of each pose, how everything in the body is linked.
-We can assure that after reading this book there won’t be left any questions on how yoga affects the body.
+So his book concentrates on explaining every part of asana in practice: from breathing to standing poses, how each muscle is used, how to enhance or reduce the effectiveness of each pose, how everything in the body is linked.
+We can assure you that there won’t be any questions on how yoga affects the body after reading this book.

 Stephen Cope “Yoga and the Quest for the True Self”

-If you want something different from Leslie’s book, then we recommend you reading Stephen Cope’s “Yoga and the Quest for the True Self” In the book he demystifies the philosophy, psychology, and practice of yoga.
-The combination is really unique and the result is an amazingly interesting and worth taking time to read.
-Cope shows how to apply yoga to our every day’s difficulties and shows how practicing yoga can help you to heal all nowadays sufferings.
-He manages to compound two totally different worldviews – psychotherapy and yoga and explains how make the best of it.
+If you want something different from Leslie’s book, we recommend reading Stephen Cope’s “Yoga and the Quest for the True Self”.
+In the book, he demystifies the philosophy, psychology, and practice of yoga.
+The combination is really unique, and the result is an amazingly interesting and worth taking time to read.
+Cope shows how to apply yoga to our daily difficulties and shows how practicing yoga can help you heal all nowadays sufferings.
+He manages to compound two totally different worldviews – psychotherapy and yoga and explains how to make the best of it.

 Sakyong Mipham “Turning the Mind into an Ally”

-Lastly we want to mention Sakyong’s “Turning the Mind into an Ally”.
+Lastly, we want to mention Sakyong’s “Turning the Mind into an Ally”.
 The title really says it all about the book.
 When our thoughts are overfilled with the stress, anxiety, sadness, every day’s routine and all of today’s life disturbances, it is easy to get lost in your own mind.
 This book is a guide on how to obtain peace and clarity.
-Strengthening, calming, and stabilizing the mind is the essential first step in accomplishing nearly any goal and this book can help you to find the guidelines how to achieve that.
-Sakyong Mipham is the head of the Shambhala Buddhist lineage and he really masters the skill explaining people’s spiritual potential in a modern way.
+Strengthening, calming, and stabilizing the mind is the essential first step in accomplishing nearly any goal, and this book can help you find the guidelines for achieving that.
+Sakyong Mipham is the head of the Shambhala Buddhist lineage, and he really masters the skill of explaining people’s spiritual potential in a modern way.